Australia’s first underwater sculpture trail is the latest attraction to the Whitsunday Islands.

-The latest attraction to the Whitsunday Islands is Australia’s first underwater sculpture trail.
-Located amongst the Great Barrier Reef National Marine Park and nestles amongst popular dive and snorkelling sites around the islands, this unique attraction is bound to appeal to adventurers, marine enthusiasts and art lovers alike.
+Located amongst the Great Barrier Reef National Marine Park and nestled amongst popular diving and snorkelling sites around the islands, this unique attraction is bound to appeal to adventurers, marine enthusiasts and art lovers alike.

-The Whitsundays on their own is a spectacular place to visit.
-With their stunning scenery, turquoise waters, beautiful stretches of beach and world-class sailing conditions it's hard to imagine a more perfect place to take a holiday.
-Add to that the opportunity to be able to sail the Whitsunday Islands on your yacht and diving or snorkelling to view artwork off your boat and you’ve got yourself a bucket list item!
+The Whitsundays are a spectacular place to visit.
+With their stunning scenery, turquoise waters, beautiful stretches of beach and world-class sailing conditions, it’s hard to imagine a more perfect place to take a holiday.
+Add to that the opportunity to sail the Whitsunday Islands on a charter yacht and diving or snorkelling to view artwork off your boat, and you’ve got yourself a bucket list item!

 Designed and delivered by Reef Ecologic and involving community consultation and government funding, the Ngaro Marine Sculpture is showcasing six submerged sculptures from Australian artists.